 3 things you should know about Lever

-If you’re applying for a job at a company that utilizes Lever, here are three things that will give you a competitive advantages over other job seekers.
+If you’re applying for a job at a company that utilizes Lever, here are three things that will give you a competitive advantage over other job seekers.

 1. Lever displays docx files better than pdf